oklahomer/go-sarah/README.md

 This comes with a unique feature called "_**stateful command**_" as well as some basic features such as _**command**_ and _**scheduled task**_.
 In addition to those features, this provides rich life cycle management including _**live configuration update**_, _**customizable alerting mechanism**_, _**automated command/task (re-)building**_ and _**concurrent command/task execution**_.

-`go-sarah` is composed of fine grained components to provide above features.
+`go-sarah` is composed of fine-grained components to provide the above features.
 Those components have their own interfaces and default implementations, so developers are free to customize bot behavior by supplying own implementation.

 ![component diagram](/doc/uml/components.png)